henry-hsieh/riscv-asm-vim/README.md

 #### Rules Should Be Followed

 1. You should specifiy the extensions in sequence listed in [Currently Supported Extensions](#currently-supported-extensions).
 You should always choose one of the base integer ISA and put the base ISA name in the head of the option.
+The only exception is that general purpose extension `G` can replace the RV32I and RV64I base ISA.
 Don't specify more than one base ISA, or the parser will return error.
 In addition to the base ISA, you can optionally add the extensions.
 The specified order should be the unprivileged extensions, the privileged extensions, the additional unprivileged extensions, and the additional privileged extensions.
 The extensions in the same category should follow the order listed in the corresponding table.
 2. If the supported version of an extension is not given, you shouldn't specified the version in the sequence.
 3. A underscore should be added between two consecutive additional extensions.
 4. Some extensions and privileged extensions can't co-exist, they are listed in [Conflict Extensions](#conflict-extensions).
 You shouldn't put them into the option together.